ErickGHo/OnwardsAndUpwards/java/README.md

 * Long polling the transaction endpoint to verify deposits is not needed.
 * In order to simplify business logic, I hid as many exceptions as possible by returning null.
 Depending on my stakeholders, this could be changed to make the exceptions visible.
 * Tests were not created

+### Project was not forked, used the template instead.